luisoibarra/argument-mining/README.md

 ### Colab

-A working example in [Colab](https://colab.research.google.com/drive/1iCVAoVXXtsgnHddjoVyXUPrLcNgYok1Z?usp=sharing).
+A working example in [Colab](https://colab.research.google.com/drive/1iCVAoVXXtsgnHddjoVyXUPrLcNgYok1Z?usp=sharing) or open the `ArgumentMiningColab.ipynb` in Colab.

-Or open **ArgumentMiningColab.ipynb** with Colab.

 ### Local